muratk5n/thirdwave/en/README.md

 ---

 Energy imports *from* Japan?
-Desparate times indeed.
+Desparate times

 "Japan to divert LNG to Europe amid Russia-Ukraine tensions"